rpi-ecse-graduate-council/bylaws/README.md

 1. Save your changes (Ctrl+S or Cmd+S)
 2. Send the updated `main.tex` file to your team
 3. Someone compiles it to PDF for official use

+---

+## 📄 The Compiled Bylaws PDF

+Once compiled, the PDF bylaws document can be found in the [GitHub Releases](https://github.com/rpi-ecse-graduate-council/bylaws/releases) or check with the ECSE Graduate Council for the official published version.

+---

 That's all you need to know!
 The bylaws editing is that simple.